Atmos Energy warns customers of bogus scammers

 Whether it is bogus imposters demanding money at your door or emails and texts demanding bill payments, utility companies are seeing an increase in reports of scammers seeking financial and other private information.

-Atmos says employees will not collect money in person.
+Atmos said employees will not collect money in person.
 If you suspect an imposter at your door, check the employee’s identification badge, which displays the name, photo, and Atmos logo.

-Contact Atmos Energy’s customer service number at 888.286.6700, Monday through Friday between 7 a.m. and 6 p.m.
-CST.
-Also, contact your local law enforcement if you find anything suspicious.
+Contact Atmos Energy’s customer service number at (888) 286-6700 and your local law enforcement if you find anything suspicious.

-For tips and information on how to protect yourself from scammers, click this link: https://www.atmosenergy.com/customer-service/beware-utility-scams